ynuwenhof/koblas/README.md

 docker run -it --rm ynuwenhof/koblas:latest hash "correct-horse-battery-staple"
 ```

-Run the following command to start the server:
+this will return an [Argon2id](https://en.wikipedia.org/wiki/Argon2) password hash.

+After building the image, you can run the server with:

 ```bash
 docker run -d -p 1080:1080 \